-Originating from the antiques quarter of Portobello Road over 50 years ago, the family business has grown and evolved to find its niche in the watch industry – specialising in fine modern and vintage timepieces, based in the heart of Knightsbridge.
+Originating from the antiques quarter of Portobello Road over 50 years ago, the family business has grown and evolved to find its niche in the watch industry – specialising in fine, rare & collectable timepieces, based in the heart of Knightsbridge.

 January 2017 saw Watches of Knightsbridge present their second auction of Fine, Rare & Collectable Timepieces in the UAE.
 Held at The Empty Quarter Gallery in the DIFC district of Dubai, these auctions attract the attention of a growing number of passionate vintage watch collectors in the UAE, and worldwide.

 WoK exhibited for the sixth consecutive year at the Salon QP Fine Watch Exhibition 2016 held at the Saatchi Gallery in London.